enosix/github-action-container-job/README.md

 # GitHub Action: Azure Container App Job

 A GitHub Action to create, run, and manage Azure Container App Jobs.
 This action handles the complete lifecycle of a container job including creation, execution, log retrieval, and cleanup.

+This action defaults to a one-off job execution but can be configured to set up a recurring job by setting the `cron-schedule` input.

+The action respects the container's exit code - if the container exits with a non-zero code, the action will also fail.

 ## Usage